Skip to Content

 However, I went to a big (huge) aquarium shop recently where they kept all kinds of more exotic fish including some of the biggest corydoras catfish I have ever seen.
 Frankly, I don’t even know what they are called.
 But I know that I would not put my expensive and tiny shrimp in the same aquarium as those fish.

 Just remember that size is very import when it comes to aquarium fish.
 Bigger fish will eat smaller fish.
 Where corydoras are busy all day looking and sifting through the sand, when they are big enough they will definitely eat shrimp.
+Find out what plants work best for cory catfish tanks right here!

 I am so happy you enjoy this post so far!
 You will also definitely like my product recommendations that will make your fishkeeping experience so much better.
 I’m 100% sure you’ll love them!
-Check them out here: